jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) no application for a resource consent may be made for the activity; and (b) the consent authority must not grant a consent for it.
 (7) However, subsection (6) does not apply to a concurrent application lodged under subpart 4 of Part 7A.
+(8) In this section, regulations includes—
+  (a) any national environmental standard; and
+  (b) any stormwater environmental performance standard; and (c) any wastewater environmental performance standard; and (d) any infrastructure design solution.

 ### 87B Certain activities to be treated as discretionary activities or prohibited activities
 (1) An application for a resource consent for an activity must, with the necessary modifications, be treated as an application for a resource consent for a discretionary activity if—